wso2/docs-security/en/docs/trust/wso2-public-cloud-data-protection-faq.md

 **As a Sub-Processor**, In scenarios where a Partner or Third Party is involved in developing a subscriber’s business use cases using WSO2 public clouds, or in reselling WSO2 public cloud services to subscribers, and has access to Personally Identifiable Information (PII) during the implementation, management, or integration of applications, the Partner will be considered a Data Processor.
 This is because the Partner may access Personal Data and influence application behavior on behalf of the Subscriber.
 In such cases, WSO2 will act as a Sub-Processor when the Personal Data is provided by the Partner or Third Party on behalf of the Subscriber.

 Both the Data Controller and the Data Processor need to have a Data Processing Agreement (DPA) in place.
-The DPA should include provisions for passing on DPA obligations to any subprocessors used by the data processor.
-Additionally, the data processor and any subprocessors should also have a DPA between them.
+The DPA should include provisions for passing on DPA obligations to any sub-processors used by the data processor.
+Additionally, the data processor and any sub-processors should also have a DPA between them.

 **As a Data processor, WSO2 will be responsible for:**
 * Processing Personal Data in accordance with the Data Controller´s instructions.